Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 You can’t just focus on the headline.
 Every element of your lead capture form — including the form fields themselves — need to invite conversions.

-For instance, I could try something a little funky for the email address form field:
+For instance, we could try something a little funky for the email address form field:

 Optimize Your Lead Capture Form to Increase Conversions

 Maybe it will increase conversions and maybe it won’t.
-But I want to find out!
+But we want to find out!

 Use an Eye-Catching and Relevant Image or Video on Your Lead Capture Pages

-I’ve added an image that supports the headline.
-My target audience needs to get organized, so I chose a stock photo of a worn-out professional.
+We’ve added an image that supports the headline.
+Our target audience needs to get organized, so we chose a stock photo of a worn-out professional.

-Then he’ll sign up to get my free organization guide.
+Then they’ll sign up to get our free organization guide.

 Add Past Customer Reviews and Testimonials to Increase Social Proof